 NEW ORLEANS – The top teams in the NAIA remained unscathed in Week 3.

-NEW ORLEANS – There was one minor change to the top-5 of the most recent NAIA Women’s Indoor Track & Field National Rating Index that was released on Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+While no changes occurred among the top-5, the movement of eight teams shook up the rest of the ranks of this week’s 2021 NAIA Women’s Indoor Track & Field National TFRI released Wednesday afternoon by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).

 NAIA — Women's Indoor Track & Field